About Long Pond / Falmouth Town Forest

 In 2015, the Town of Falmouth embarked on a two-year, $40+-million project to build a new state-of-the-art water filtration plant on the northeast side of Long Pond, a long overdue project to ensure that our drinking water remains clean and safe.
 The ring road near the site was temporarily disrupted, but it was re-routed and re-opened so that public access around the entire pond could continue.

 Parking is available at Grews Pond and at the entrance to Goodwill Park on Gifford Street.
 To access from the north, park in the dirt turnout on the south side of Brick Kiln Road, just east of the of the northbound exit off Route 28.
-The trailhead is about 75 yards back toward the highway, marked by a town conservation land sign.
+The trailhead is about 75 yards back toward the highway, directly opposite Service Road.